lhcb/starterkit-lessons/second-analysis-steps/managing-files-with-ganga.md

 {% callout "Couldn't upload file - This file GUID already exists" %}

-All files on the grid are required to have a unique identifier (GUID) which is normally generated from the file's content and independent of it's filename.
+All files on the grid are required to have a unique identifier (GUID) which is normally generated from the file's content and is independent of its filename.
+As a result, if you try to upload a file which already exists you receive an error.

-If this happens the simplest solution is to make the file unique in some way, in this case we add the date and time to the top line of the text file.
+If this happens, and you have a reason to not use the pre-existing file, the simplest solution is to make the file unique in some way, in this case we add the date and time to the top line of the text file.

 {% endcallout %}